OutSystems/docs-bestpractices/src/performance/data-model/data-model.md

 ### Remarks

 The timing for when to archive the old data to a separate entity should be well thought out because archiving things too soon can result in having many accesses to the archived data and may result in negative performance gains.
+[See more details about Data archiving.](../../architecture/data/archive.md)